PBrockmann/wms-pyferret/README.md

 <hr>
 2016/09/09

-You can now ```import pyferretWMS``` from pyferret because the gunicorn is now launched directly from python and not anymore from command line.
+You can now get slippy maps by a simple ```import pyferretWMS``` and a call to ```pyferretWMS.slippyMap()```.
+It is made possible because the gunicorn is now launched directly from python and not anymore from command line.
 All temporary files (png tiles and the html + package.json for the nw application) are cleaned properly when exiting (either by closing the client application or by typing "CTRL+C" when launched from a python script).

 Test it quicky from: